webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

 It will basically be a summary of what was said for the sundew sender migration part of it.

+The scripts used in the presentation use routing tables, sender configuration, logs and a dump of sarra database of products.

-In order to make a right reference from sundew table routings and sender configuration options, I suggest a setup and some tools.
-It is to be taken as a suggestion.
-I have heavily used a similar setup on my desktop in the conversion of sundew pull to sarra poll-sarra pairs.
-I have also used one of the sender script to convert simple sender from pxatx (or sundew in fact too) that requiered to be migrated to sarra in the mist of that conversion.
+I used a similar setup with similar tools on my desktop.
+All of this, is to be taken as a suggestion or a startup.
+I have heavily used some of it during the conversion of sundew pull to sarra poll-sarra pairs.

+Most if the time for pxatx senders, I would only use pxsender_2_sarra.sh.
+It converts sundew-sender to a sarra-sender in a dummy fashion... no extra.
+From the converted config, I would simply add the migrated polled products I had just migrated and drop the rest of the sundew sender config.

+The sender tools where an entire day of products is presented as messages to the sarra sender migrated I used 3 times...
+I simply coded that while I tried to migrate sundew-sender as part of my migration project.
+As porting sundew-sender to sarra showed to be a much greater task than I expected, I simply drop the idea.
+And did not use these tools anymore.

+Peter wanted me to present my work.
+The goal is to engage his troup in the project of migrating the sundew-sender to sarra.

+All of these facts must be considered when using the presented tools.
+I am not saying THEY ARE the tools to use in order to properly conduct I am not saying the are reliable enough to be used blindly.
+For myself, they would certainly be my starting point, should I be part of that project.

+So you the reader are part of that project now I guess if you read this.
+I propose the tools as a start for your own migration.
+Use them as tips, basis, ideas, or tools... make of them what you want...  and good luck for your journey in this big sundew-sender conversion project.

 SETUP
 =====

-After having poke the several clusters (sundew and sarra) with tools on data-lb-ops1 (under users px and sarra)... it was so annoying that I decided one day to get all the information (from this date) available on all the clusters and work from my desktop.
-I am convinced that it strikes you as simpler than the tasks underlined above.
+Historically, after having poke the several clusters (sundew and sarra) with tools on data-lb-ops1 (under users px and sarra)... it was so annoying that I decided one day to get all the information available on all the clusters and work from my desktop.
+I am convinced that it strikes you as simpler than doing "srl grep" or "pxl grep" in all clusters.
+So my tools would work on a local copy of the needed files.

-In order to use scripts provided as is, it would be better to use the same setup as I was using when developping/using them.
+In order to use the scripts provided as is, as a start, you would need to install the same setup as I was using when developping/using them.
 Of course, this is not mandatory, and should you prefer other setups, you can do so and modify the scripts accordingly... or write you own...
-I dont mind, I just present/propose some tools that I have used.

 So my setup was::